top of page

 Run Your Family Like A Corporation

-A McKinsey report offers several characteristics shared by corporations who make good decisions:
+A McKinsey report offers several characteristics shared by corporations that make good decisions:

 • Big-picture thinking – evaluate the decision as part of the firm’s comprehensive decisions, putting organizational goals ahead of business unit goals and building consensus across business units.

-• Manage risks – pay attention to the risks of the project, examined through the financial ramifications, sensitivity analysis and the relationship of those risks to the risks of other projects
+• Manage risks – pay attention to the risks of the project and examine the financial ramifications, sensitivity analysis, and the relationship of those risks to the risks of other projects.

-• How do each of these translate to your own family financial operations?
+How does each of these translate to your own family financial operations?

 The Big Picture